Emma Hartgrave was never supposed to fall for her bandmate—especially not him.

 I smirked.
 “I’m aware.
 Trust me.”

-I did know.
-And I knew why he was spiraling—Henry Mac, the label, the whole bloody circus reducing us to marketable sex appeal.
-When we’d poured our souls into this record—blood, sweat, long nights, fights, rewrites—only to have some prick in tinted glasses reduce us to pretty faces.
+We’d poured our souls into this record.
+Blood, sweat, long nights, fights, rewrites.
+Only to have some prick in tinted glasses reduce us to pretty faces.
 I hated it too.
 Always had.
 But I was used to pushing through.
 Liam wasn’t.

 The thing was, I believed we could meet the brief without losing ourselves.
 He didn’t.

 We could do that.
 We could make something like that.
-Not just sex—but chemistry.
+Not just sex, but chemistry.
 Obsession.
 Longing.
 Something real.

 And if I was being honest, I wanted to make it with him.
 Maybe that was reckless.
 Maybe I was ignoring Henry and the label and chasing what I wanted.
 Reaching toward the flame just to see how good the burn might feel.